symbiosika/fastapp-framework/README.md

 ### Database

 - [x] Simple collections endpoint with custom tables
+- [x] File storage
+- [ ] Give each file a automativ remove date for temporary data
 - [x] CSV Export for collections
 - [ ] CSV Import for collections